circleci/circleci-docs/jekyll/_cci2/api-developers-guide.md

 {% include snippets/api-v2-endpoints.md %}

-**Note:** Portions of the CircleCI API v2 remain under “Preview”.
-Preview endpoints are not yet fully supported or considered generally available.
-Breaking changes to API v2 Preview endpoints are planned in advance and are announced in the API v2 breaking changes log.

 Currently, [Personal API tokens]({{site.baseurl}}/managing-api-tokens/#creating-a-personal-api-token) are the only supported tokens on API v2.
 [Project tokens]({{site.baseurl}}/managing-api-tokens/#creating-a-project-api-token) are not currently supported on API v2.
 {: class="alert alert-info"}